sajidhamdard/learnjavascript/notes/Hindi/25-number.md

 NaN stands for "Not a Number" in JavaScript.
 It is a special value that represents an invalid or unrepresentable numeric result.

-In Hinglish, NaN ka matlab hai "kuch bhi nahi", yani ki agar koi number expected hai lekin usme koi invalid operations hote hai toh NaN return hota hai.
+NaN ka matlab hai "kuch bhi nahi", yani ki agar koi number expected hai lekin usme koi invalid operations hote hai toh NaN return hota hai.

 For example: